 2. Color is Key

-Color is key when it comes to Mid-Century Modern design.
+Color is key when it comes to a MCM tile backsplash design.
 Choose a palette with mustard yellows, turquoise blues, pale salmons, and olive greens.
-This Palm Springs Eichler house is filled with MCM inspo.
-Fox Homes mastered this kitchen's color palette from the pops of color to the wood panelling.
+We created our signature Eichler Blend based on this Palm Springs Eichler house filled with Modern Style inspiration.
+We adore the pop of color in this Mid Century backsplash.

 3. Pick a Retro Pattern

-Patterns are an iconic part of Mid-Century Modern design.
+Patterns are an iconic part of Mid Century Modern floor tile design.
 Known for their repetitive circles and squares with sleek lines, they almost look futuristic while still keeping to the past.
-Luckily, we are suckers for a MCM pattern.
+Luckily, we are suckers for a Bauhaus Inspired floor pattern.
 Whether it's circles, squares, triangles, hexagons, or anything in between, we are happy to help you come up with the pattern of your MCM dreams.

 For more pattern inspiration, visit our blog "10 ways to Create Geometric Patterns with Ceramic Tile"

 London Pattern - 366 Satin Black, 1036W Bluegrass, 958 Rainforest, 28 Everglades, 901E Evening Shadow.
 3"x6" Subway Tile, Bullnose, Cove Base - 1036W Bluegrass.

 Mid Century design elements and texture go together like milk and cookies.
 A safe bet for this concept is to try it out with a neutral palette so you can play with textures and patterns without worrying about clashing colors.
 These duo grey ombre hexagon mosaic tile entry-ways are the perfect complement for an eccelectic Modern Decorative house.

 For more Hexagon floor ideas, visit our blog "9 Projects to Inspire: Hexagon Floor Tile"